 from the poet

-What can I say about my own work except “I hope you like it?”
-As a young reader, I was influenced by poets Adrienne Rich, Gary Snyder, e.e. cummings, W.S.
+What can I say about my poetry except “I hope you like it?”
+As a young reader, I was influenced by Adrienne Rich, Gary Snyder, e.e. cummings, W.S.
 Merwin, Stephen Dunn, and Leonard Cohen—and as a student of literature, by the languages and poetic traditions of Japan and China, their quiet narratives and juxtapositions.
 In writing poetry, I explore everyday mysteries, honoring the riddles and looking for peepholes onto the old roads, seeking musical ways to share our baffling human experience.

 . . . from a gifted poet who senses the dark urgency of our time and lives deeply with the question of what she can say that will last.
 Everyone A Bell is a book of vivid and bold acts of witness.”